amroalbarham/reading-notes/read401/read02.md

 **CI/CD**

 ***Ontino integration(CI) is the code and practice philosophy which encourages development teams to make minor changes and often check in repositories for version controls.
-Since most current apps need to create code on many platforms and tools, the team requires a system that can integrate and validate its modifications.***
+Since most current apps need to create code on many platforms and tools, the team requires a system that can integrate and validate its modifications..***